Share this:

 Walnut Hills

 Learn about the women and men who built the Queen City and Walnut Hills.
 They have invested in the neighborhood for the past 200 years.
 This walk will last just under two hours and cover about 1.3 miles.
-The walking tour starts and ends in Walnut Hills.
+The walking tour starts and ends at Harriet Beecher Stowe House.

 Directions